sonic-net/SONiC/doc/mgmt/SONiC_NAT_MgmtSupport_HLD.md

 8. Enable/Disable NAT feature and verify the same.
 9. Configure/Reset UDP NAT entry aging timeout in seconds and verify the same.
 10. Configure/Reset TCP NAT entry aging timeout in seconds and verify the same.
+11. Clear NAT dynamic translations and verify the same in DB.
+12. Clear NAT statistics and verify the same in DB.

 # 10 Internal Design Information